AJ+: Editorial line and influence of Qatar

 The French National Audiovisual Institute has criticized AJ+ for its practice of generating viewer engagement through what it sees as one-sided reporting on emotional topics.
-The institute claims three-quarters of its tweets mentioned the Israeli–Palestinian conflict, racism, or police violence, and that the alleged editorial line of the channel serves to further the Emirate of Qatar's influence and presents ideological similarities with the Muslim Brotherhood.
+The institute claims that three quarters of AJ+ posts on Twitter mentioned the Israeli–Palestinian conflict or racism and police violence in the Western world, and that the alleged editorial line of the channel serves to further the ideological influence of Qatar and presents ideological similarities with the Muslim Brotherhood.